9.1 General Guidelines

 9.2 For Subjects with Substantial Digital Content

-For proposals involving substantive use of digital content, the CoC requires detailed information about the format, time designated for digital learning, and instructional materials used.
-Consultations with offices such as the Office of Digital Learning and Teaching and Learning Laboratory must also be described within the proposal.
+For proposals involving substantial use of pre-recorded digital content or virtual instruction, the CoC requires detailed information about the format, time designated for virtual instruction or use of recorded digital content, and type of instructional materials used.
+Consultations with offices such as Open Learning and the Teaching + Learning Lab are encouraged and should also be described within the proposal.

 - It is expected that at least three units of a 12-unit subject fall under the lecture/recitation and/or laboratory/design/fieldwork sections of the unit distribution.

-- Facetime with faculty — including professors, lecturers, and post-docs — is crucial.
-The use of digital content should not replace time spent with MIT faculty.
-Teaching assistants should not replace MIT faculty in these instances.
+- “Lecture/recitation” hours involve synchronous, in-person interaction with faculty — including professors, lecturers, post-docs, or department-approved qualified student instructors.
+The use of Recorded Digital Content should not replace synchronous time spent with MIT faculty.
+Time spent with teaching assistants should not replace MIT faculty interaction.

-- The subject description of subjects taught with substantial digital content should clearly define how the subject is being taught.
+- Time spent using pre-recorded instructional materials asynchronously (i.e., without real-time instructor or teaching assistant interaction, such as pre-recorded lectures) should be included in the “preparation” section of the unit distribution.
+This is common in “flipped classroom” situations.
 Instructors may choose to include some version of this stock language in their description: “Lectures are viewed outside of class; in-class time is dedicated to problem-solving and discussion.”

-The CoC’s approach to reviewing substantial changes to curriculum related to digital content and remote learning is to encourage innovation while practicing caution.
+The CoC’s approach to reviewing substantial changes to curriculum related to virtual instruction and recorded digital content is to encourage innovation while practicing caution.
 As such, the Committee may recommend that the department first start by offering the new subject under a special topics number.

 Any exceptions to the above should be well-articulated in subject proposals submitted to the CoC.